 Microdermabrasion can be done monthly for deep exfoliation, particularly if you have acne, and there is little to no downtime.
 It’s chemical-free and non-invasive, which makes it an attractive option for first-timers.
-You might have a bit of a tingling sensation afterwards and a bit of redness for up to two days.
+You might have a bit of a tingling sensation afterward and a bit of redness for up to two days.
 After this, you can go back to your typical daily routine.
 Apply sunscreen and moisturizer, but avoid any topical acne medications for at least a day.

-Chemical peels tend to be harsher but the results last up to two months.
-The treatment itself can cause inflammation and peeling, you’ll need to steer clear of the sun for over a week.
+Chemical peels tend to be harsher, but the results last up to two months.
+The treatment itself can cause inflammation and peeling; you’ll need to steer clear of the sun for over a week.
 Also, a mild pain medication can help reduce any discomfort as you heal.